algmon/mama-coupon/backend/README.md

 ## 💁‍♀️ How to use

 - Clone locally and install packages with pip using `pip install -r requirements.txt`
-- Run locally using `hypercorn main:app --reload`
+- Run locally using `hypercorn app:app --reload`

 ## 📝 Notes